Erlanger Health System Response to Coronavirus (COVID-19)

 For all Erlanger Health System Hospitals unless otherwise noted:

-After Screening - Visitors will be directed to Concierge Desk to obtain a visitor badge which must be visibly worn during visitation.
+After Screening - Visitors will be directed to the Concierge Desk to obtain a visitor badge which must be visibly worn.
 Baroness and Children’s Hospitals visitor badges have a color identifier that changes daily.
 Approved overnight visitors for Baroness and Children’s Hospitals will receive a different badge specifying room number and “overnight visitor” identifier.

 Inpatient Visitation –